aimms/documentation/webui/table-widget.rst

 .. |sort| image:: images/sort.png

-The Table widget allows you to vizualize and/or edit the data of one or more AIMMS identifiers represented in a tabular format:
+The Table widget allows you to visualize and/or edit the data of one or more AIMMS identifiers represented in a tabular format:

   .. image:: images/Table-View1.png
         :align: center